stevelonny/labsimnum/README.md

 For building and running the `C++` codes `cmake` and `make` are required, in addiction of a `C++` version `c++17` or later.
 Dependencies should be handled by cmake.

 Data formatting in `c++`is done through [`fmtlib`](https://fmt.dev/latest/index.html) and it is provided within the repository.
-Exercise 04 will use the [`armadillo`](https://arma.sourceforge.net/) libraries for linear algebra calculations in the simulator provided.
+Exercise 04 will use the [`armadillo`](https://arma.sourceforge.net/) libraries for linear algebra calculations in the simulator provided, and 'ex04_eq.cpp' make use of multithreading with 'OpenMP'.

 All the data analysis is done through `jupyter-notebook` using as kernel python 3.12.2 with the following `python` modules: `mathplotlib`, `numpy`, `math`.